-You need to create a business entity for your company such as a corporation to protect your assets.
-If you want to make a positive impact on the environment and society, B Corporation is the best choice for you.
-Furthermore, choosing a B Corporation means your personal assets will be safe through liability protection.
+You need to create a business entity for your company, such as a corporation, to protect your assets.
+If you want to make a positive impact on the environment and society, a B corporation is the best choice for you.
+Furthermore, choosing a B corporation means your personal assets will be safe through liability protection.

-A C Corporation is a business entity which profits are taxed separately from its owners.
-The owners are shareholders who elect a board of directors for managing the company.
+A C corporation is a business entity whose profits are taxed separately from its owners’.
+The owners are shareholders who elect a board of directors to manage the company.
 They have limited liability and are not personally liable for their business debts.
-They also cannot be liable for the corporation’s wrongdoings.
+They also can’t be held liable for the corporation’s wrongdoings.

 A limited partnership has one general partner and one limited partner.
 The general partner has the same role as in a general partnership: controlling the company’s day-to-day operations and being personally liable for business debts.

 Here are some facts about LP:

-• They do not play an active role in the business
+- They do not have an active role in the business.

 - They are not personally liable.